 - Lab and x-ray - offsite facilities:

 Payment for any lab work, including pap lab fees or x-rays are the responsibility of the student.

 - Immunizations and TB tests

-The Student Health Service provides referrals at the student's expense to medical specialties in the community.
+The Student Health Service uses the student's insurance to provide referrals to medical specialties in the community.